 University PIs/faculty members and other academic appointees who have effort charged to federal awards must certify their academic-year and/or supplemental/summer salary on an annual basis.
 The annual effort report(s) covers the fiscal year (July 1st to June 30th) and is released for review and electronic signature in ecrt after the fiscal year end close process is complete.
 Junior and senior faculty members are required to sign their own certifications, with limited exceptions.
 Other academic appointees (e.g., research associates, fellows, and lecturers) can either self-certify or be certified by the PI or mentor of the award associated with their effort, subject to school-specific policies.

 PIs/faculty members are required to review their certifications and determine whether the percentages reasonably reflect the committed effort expended and the work performed on each sponsored award and the aggregate effort associated with “all other activities” displayed on the certification.
 Variances of up to and including 5% of the faculty member’s salary for the period being certified are allowable and do not require an adjustment or recertification.
 Variances over 5% should be corrected, in compliance with the Cost Transfer Policy, prior to final approval of the certification.
 PIs/faculty members should complete their certification within 30 calendar days of the date they receive the e-mail that the certification period is open.

 All University PIs/faculty members are required to sign their own annual effort certifications.
-Requests for proxies for these individuals will only be approved by OSP in circumstances of enduring unavailability.
-Requests for non-faculty proxies may be approved at the tub level for 6030 Research Associates or Non-Faculty Other Academic Appointee and the proxy indicated is the official mentor or PI on the award that funds the salary to be certified.
+Requests for proxies for faculty will only be approved by OSP in circumstances of enduring unavailability.
+Requests for non-faculty proxies may be approved at the tub level for 6030 Research Associates or Non-Faculty Other Academic Appointees and the proxy indicated is the official mentor or PI on the award that funds the salary to be certified.